blynch11/milestone2-yearbookmta/README.md

 W3C Markup Validator - Results
 W3C CSS Validator - Results
+W3C Javascript Validator - Results
 Grammarly
 Testing User Stories from User Experience (UX) Section First Time Visitor Goals

-As a First Time Visitor and prospective customer, I want to easily understand what tours this site offers for cyclists looking to explore Dublin
+1. As a First Time Visitor and past pupil/relative, I want to easily navigate the site, find & read about my daughter and her fellow graduates.

 1.1.
-Upon landing on the site customers can see a snapshot of what to expect during a tour on our large hero image.
-A simple scroll will offer them more info about DCC and the routes page will give more details about the routes we offer.
+Upon opening the site, users are greeted with an easily legible navigation menu, short story about the school year and with a simple scroll they can see the first student profile.
+This site is self-intuitive and users will realize that they simply scroll further to see more students.

-I want to be able to easily navigate throughout the site to find the tour that suits me and my party best.
+2. I want to be able to expand and collapse each student card to read their quotes

 2.1.
-The ever present nav-bar makes navigation easy for potential customers.
-2.2.
-Footer links are also available for customers on each page.
+The read more button clearly stands out beneath each students profile and calls out to the user to 'click' and read more about the student in question.

-I want to be able to see pictures of the routes & bikes to get a taste for what a tour might be like.
+3. I want to be able to see pictures of my daughter and her fellow graduates

 3.1.
-The routes page of the site contains a detailed description of each route, along with a picture of that route.
-3.2.
-The routes page also contains a gallery of vivid images of the four routes.
+Each of the student profiles are clearly viisble and easy to find across all devices.
+Visitors can also view the gallery in the 'highlights' section - which is also included in the navigation

-I want to see previous customer testimonials and reviews.
+4. I want to see highlights from the school year

 4.1.
-The testimonials page allows customers to hear about previous customers experiences on the tour.
-4.2.
-There are also links to our social media account where potential customers can hear more about previous customers experiences.

-Returning Visitor Goals
+As above, the highlights section can be accessed via the nav bar, or by simply scrolling to the bottom of the page.

+5. I want to be able to view the websites that the students made in their final year in Mount Anville

+5.1 Graduate students created websites as one of their final year projects.
+Links to these projects are available in each students profile card, beneath their quotes. (links aren't yet available as students are still working on their projects.
+Once completed, they will be added and will open in a new tab target="_blank")

+6. If interested in registering for a virtual yearbook for my school, I want to easily contact the site owner for more details

+6.1 The Contact form is at the bottom of the site (also included in Nav) and requires minimal user input.

+Returning Visitors - I want to be understand the layout of the site easily explain its Features to friends/parents/grandparents

-As a Returning Visitor, I want to be able to rebook easily and follow DCC on social media.
+As a Returning Visitor, I will easily be able to find my way around the website as it is all contained on one page, and each section is clearly labeled.
+Buttons are included in bright colours where applicable.

-1.1.
-Returning visitors will be able to rebook a tour in a matter of seconds, via the 'book now' call to action button the home page hero image.
-1.2.
-Alternatively, returning visitors can navigate throughout the site at ease if further research of routes is required before rebooking.
-This can be done by engaging the nav-bar at the top of the page or using the link to routes at the bottom of the home page.
-1.3.
-Following us on social media couldn't be easier, with links to all of our accounts available at the bottom of every page of the site.
+This simplicity will help older relatives use the site to see their grand childs yearbook.

+Frequent User Goals - As a Frequent User, I want to easily check on my friends quotes, pictures & site

+As above, the simplicity of the site allows frequent users to interact with the site with minimal effort.

 Further Testing
 The Website was tested on Google Chrome, Internet Explorer, Mozilla Firefox, Microsoft Edge and Safari browsers.
 The website was viewed on a variety of devices such as Desktop, Laptop, Samsung S7, Huawei & iPhone.
-Testing was undertaken to ensure that all links on the site are working correctly Friends were to test the site to validate all testing I had undertaken and to provide a second opinion on the site and its content.
+Testing was undertaken to ensure that each of the buttons works correctly as well as the map, gallery & contact form.
+Friends & Colleagues tested the site to offer second opionions.
+All were happy - especially my Colleagues who look forward to seeing the site in action when our students graduate next year.

 Known Bugs
-Hybrid bike displays sideways on Internet explorer, but no where else.

 Deployment